FREQUENTLY ASKED QUESTIONS

 That said, I am extremely effective at providing a second set of eyes on your copy and helping you find a way to say what you are really trying to say.
 I create your website around your content, your message.
 If you are open to feedback I am happy to provide it.

 If writing is not your forte, please let me know.
 I am happy to provide you with a list of great copywriters.

 No. I will provide you with image resources.
 I will also provide you with the optimal image size that I need for each image we use in your website.

 You are also welcome to use your own images.
 Keep in mind that the phone camera images don't always provide the best quality of image.
-You may wish to consider hiring a photographer for a photo shoot.
+Your website will look only as good as your images.
+You may wish to consider hiring a photographer for a branding photo shoot.
 One exceptionally skilled web designer I know hired someone to follow her around all day and shoot photos in all possible contexts.
 She now has her own repository of high quality images to pull from for just about everything.

 As part of your package, you will receive training specific to your site that will show you step by step how to add content, how to update images and how to keep the site up.

 I will show you what areas of the site you should leave untouched, as well as the areas where you can change to your hearts content without impacting the framework for your content.

 I remain accessible to you for up to 30 days after the site goes live to assist you in navigating your new site.
 If you want ongoing support, I provide a maintenance package in for an annual fee.